KOREA FESTIVAL SINGAPORE 2023 Will Be Taking Place In Singapore For 2 Months

+data-text=""KOREA FESTIVAL SINGAPORE 2023" will be taking place in Singapore for 2 months" data-link=" FESTIVAL SINGAPORE 2023" will be taking place in Singapore for 2 months" class="whatsapp">Shar K-Festival Ltd is expected to be a leader in spreading Sensational Korean trends

-(MENAFN- Media OutReach Newswire) SINGAPORE - Media OutReach Newswire - 8 December 2023 - The "Korea Festival Singapore 2023" will be hosted by K-Festival Ltd and Snow City. between 16 December 2023 and 25 February 2024, associating with Science Centre Singapore as its venue partner.
+SINGAPORE - Media OutReach Newswire - 8 December 2023 - The 'Korea Festival Singapore 2023' will be hosted by K-Festival Ltd and Snow City. between 16 December 2023 and 25 February 2024, associating with Science Centre Singapore as its venue partner.
 The festival will be focusing on interacting with visitors and will comprise of four main events: K-Tech Expo, Twinkle, and K-POP Cover Dance Festival.

 The K-Tech Expo is anticipated to be known as one of the global technology networking exhibitions.
 This event focuses on inviting future technologies and leading prestigious companies such as Infomining based in South Korea.
 As South Korea is one of the countries that has sharply developed technology industries such as AI, Robotic technology, and medical devices, some leaders of the industries will be introduced and hope to share their knowledge and competitive advantages at the K-Tech EXPO.